-Roles and responsibilities within the organizational institution's structure. including designation of single a institutional representative for the remainder of the project.
+Roles and responsibilities within the institution's organizational structure, including designation of a single institutional representative for the remainder of the project.

 Project Insurance Approach

 Construction insurance requirements for the project should be defined at the programming stage and these costs reflected in the preliminary project cost budget.